Who Reads 44 Pages of Disclosures?

 Pew has developed a summary disclosure form, similar to a nutrition label for food or a Schumer box for credit card offers.
 This model disclosure box provides consumers with clear and consolidated information about the fees, terms, and conditions of their checking accounts.
 Consumers say the box is a useful and valuable tool when opening an account, because it helps them understand fees and important policies when comparing checking accounts.

 Many banks have come to understand the value of transparency for such a fundamental product.
-Twenty-eight banks and credit unions have worked with Pew to adopt the model disclosure box as of December 2013, including 10 of the 12 largest banks and the three largest credit unions.
+Twenty-nine banks and credit unions have worked with Pew to adopt the model disclosure box as of March 2015, including 10 of the 12 largest banks and the three largest credit unions.

 The following banks have voluntarily adopted Pew’s simple disclosure for checking accounts: